Reaching Our Access and Functional Needs Community

-FEMA’s Office of Disability Integration and Coordination defines the term “others with Access and Functional Needs” (AFN) as individuals who may have additional needs before, during and after an incident in functional areas, including but not limited to maintaining independence, communication, transportation, supervision, and maintain health (C-MIST).
-Individuals in need of additional response assistance may include those who have disabilities; live in institutionalized settings, are seniors; are children; are from diverse cultures; have limited English proficiency or are non-English speaking; or are transportation disadvantaged.”
+In recent years, FEMA’s Office of Disability Integration and Coordination defines the term “others with Access and Functional Needs” (AFN) as individuals who may have additional needs before, during and after an incident in functional areas, including but not limited to maintaining independence, communication, transportation, supervision, and maintain health (C-MIST).
+Individuals needing additional response assistance may include those with disabilities; live in institutionalized settings, are seniors; are children; are from diverse cultures; have limited English proficiency or non-English speaking, or are transportation disadvantaged.”

 The California Government Code Section 8593.3 defines Access and Functional Needs as “Individuals who have: Developmental, intellectual, or physical disabilities; Chronic conditions or injuries; Limited English proficiency or non-English speaking; Or individuals who are: older adults, children, or pregnant; living in institutional settings; or Low-income, homeless, and/or transportation disadvantaged.”

-The Santa Clara County Office of Emergency Management (OEM) is an alignment with both FEMA and the California Government Code Section 8593.3 and uses the C-MIST framework to integrate vulnerable populations in all aspects of Emergency Management.
+The Santa Clara County Office of Emergency Management (OEM) is in alignment with both FEMA and the California Government Code Section 8593.3.
+It uses the C-MIST framework to integrate vulnerable populations in all aspects of Emergency Management.

 Let us break it down for you.
 If you have one of the following needs, you are a person with access and functional needs.
 The AFN community members below is an example of some of the AFN categories and is not limited to just those listed: